noviccio/cloud-mon-devops/README.md

 ## Cloud Native Monitoring App

-This is a project for a Cloud-native monitoring app, containerized on Docker, Deployed on K8s using AWS.
+This is a project for a Cloud-native monitoring app.
 Now, what exactly does this app do?
-Well, it records your CPU and RAM usage and displays it for you in an aesthethic fashion.
+Well, it records your CPU and Memory usage and displays it for you in an aesthethic fashion.
+The main focus of this app was to learn how to deploy an app in general.
+In creating this app, I used Docker, AWS, Boto3, and Kubernetes for deployment.

 ## Project Status